Kamikaze94/WolfHUD/README.md

   <i>(Click to view bigger version)</i>
 </p>

-## Requerimients:
+## Requirements:
-To make this mod work you will need to install [Better Lua injecTor](http://paydaymods.com/download/) aka BLT
+To make this mod work you will need to install either [Better Lua injecTor](http://paydaymods.com/download/) aka BLT.
+Linux/ SteamOS users need to use [BLT4L](https://github.com/blt4linux/blt4l/releases) instead.

 ## Installation (Direct Download):
 1. Click on the **Clone or Download** Button at the top of this site